What is Compulsive Behaviors?

 For information about treatment of compulsive behaviors to reduce your suffering, please email or call New York Behavioral Health, and a staff member will be there to answer your questions.
 Your privacy and comfort are a priority, and we will be happy to answer any questions you may have about compulsions or compulsive disorder treatment.

 If you are interested in more technical details about compulsive disorders, please continue to read below, but at any point feel free to call us if we can be of help.

-Most people in this country have heard of obsessive-compulsive disorder (OCD), but what is lesser known is that some people suffer from symptoms similar to these behaviors.
+Most people in this country have heard of Obsessive-Compulsive Disorder (OCD), but what is lesser known is that some people suffer from symptoms similar to these behaviors.
 These people are not typically tortured by the thoughts that OCD sufferers experience, but they do have trouble controlling certain behaviors.
 Instead of rituals, people who suffer from compulsions usually partake in some maladaptive behaviors, such as drug abuse, gambling, sex addiction, stealing, hoarding, etc. They feel as though they can’t help but commit these acts even though he or she is aware that these behaviors seriously damage some part of his or her life.
 The people who suffer from this disorder are more concerned with the act than the outcome; such as very wealthy people who steal, or a person who enjoys the rush of gambling even when he or she loses.
 Many people who are said to have “addictive personalities” are probably actually suffering from compulsive behavior disorder.
 The consequences can be very serious depending on the behavior, ranging from jail time, disease or death if drugs or sex are involved.
-Cognitive Behavioral Therapy is the most effective treatment for people with this disorder.
-This treatment is applied to help the client learn to control the urges he or she feels in order to avoid these behaviors.
+Cognitive Behavioral Therapy(CBT) is the most effective treatment for people with compulsive problems.
+CBT is applied to help the client learn to control and or cope with the urges he or she feels in order to avoid these behaviors.